hemanta212/blogger-cli/docs/conversion.md

 You can convert any number of files, folder you like at once.
 However they are treated as a batch i.e if you provide a topic option in command then every blog converted from that command will be under same topic.
 Various options are available to you in convert command.
 See all [here](#Conversion-options).

-As of now, you cannot place original and converted files in same folder.
-So do not convert files from and to your blog's folder.

 ## Contents
 1. [Conversion of files](#Conversion-of-files)